Dolna (film)

 Dolna (দোলনা) is a Bangladeshi film released in 1990.
-This Bengali film is directed by Shibli Sadik, and produced by Fazlur Rashid Dhali with the lead roles played by Alamgir and Rojina.
-The film is a remake of the 1985 Hindi language film Pyar Jhukta Nahi.
+This Bengali film was directed by Shibli Sadik, and produced by Fazlur Rashid Dhali with the lead roles played by Alamgir and Rozina.

 Plot

 Industrialist Ishak Ahmed and his wife Flora visit Nepal with their only daughter Dola.
 There Dola meets a Bangladesh young guide named Sagar.
-They fall in love and get married without the permission of her father.
-They became parents of a baby girl, Dolna.
+They fall in love and get married without the permission of her father and they become parents of a baby girl, Dolna.